lamson/backstage-microsite/README.md

 # Backstage website

-Website and documentation for [backstage.tech](https://backstage.tech) -- built using [Docusaurus](https://docusaurus.io/en/).
+Website and documentation for [backstage.io](https://backstage.io) -- built using [Docusaurus](https://docusaurus.io/en/).

 ## Running locally

-To server the web app locally, do this:
+To serve the web app locally, do this:

 ```
 cd website